scoulomb/myk8s/Services/service_deep_dive.md

 ### Traefik to POD

+This is the southbound part

-**The route/ingress does not actually target the service and then the pod.**
+**The route/ingress does not actually target the service IP and then the pod via DNAT rule created via `kube-proxy`.** as seen in [Cluster IP section](#service-internal).

 From the doc Traefik controller is watching endpoints and ingress resources As seen here: https://docs.traefik.io/v1.7/user-guide/kubernetes/